Medu vada with rasam and coconut chutney Recipe

 For Vada:

-1. Wash dhuli urad dal thoroughly and soak it for at least 3 hours.
+- Soak the Dal: Wash the dhuli urad dal thoroughly and soak it in water for at least 3 hours.

-2. Grind soaked urad dal, chopped ginger, chopped green chili, crushed black pepper, chopped curry leaves, chopped fresh coconut, and salt.
-Mix well.
+- Grind the Ingredients: Grind the soaked urad dal along with chopped ginger, chopped green chili, crushed black pepper, chopped curry leaves, chopped fresh coconut, and salt until smooth.

-3. Shape the vadas with wet hands and deep fry them until crispy.
+- Shape and Fry the Vadas: Shape the vadas with wet hands and deep fry them in hot oil until crispy and golden brown.

 For Rasam Powder:

-1. Roast coriander seeds, cumin seeds, whole red chili, methi seeds, urad dal, black pepper, curry leaves, chana dal, grated fresh coconut in a pan and then grind to a powder.
+- Roast the Spices: Roast coriander seeds, cumin seeds, whole red chilies, methi seeds, urad dal, black pepper, curry leaves, chana dal, and grated fresh coconut in a pan until fragrant.

 For Rasam:

-1. Heat oil in a saucepan, add mustard seeds, whole dry red chili, curry leaves, crushed garlic, chopped ginger, chopped green chili, chopped tomato, boiled toor dal, water, turmeric, red chili powder, salt, hing, and boil.
+- Add Aromatics and Dal: Add crushed garlic, chopped ginger, chopped green chili, and chopped tomato.
+Sauté for a few minutes before adding boiled toor dal, water, turmeric, red chili powder, salt, and hing.
+Bring the mixture to a boil.

 For Coconut Chutney:

-1. Blend grated coconut, chopped ginger, chopped green chili, roasted chana with water to make a fine paste.
+- Blend the Ingredients: Blend grated coconut, chopped ginger, chopped green chili, and roasted chana with water to make a smooth paste.

 For Rasam Tadka: